Frequently Asked Questions

 If we are having an outdoor event, what do we do if it rains?

-If your guest count is 55 or under, we are able to relocate your ceremony to the inside of the Lincoln-Tallman House.
-Otherwise, please take precautions for the possibility of rain through tent rentals.
-The RCHS can rent tents to you, or we can refer you to an outside rental company for specific sizes.
+Please take precautions for the possibility of rain through tent rentals.
+We can refer you to an outside rental company for specific sizes.
 Rental tents may have flooring and be enclosed to keep wind and rain away from your beautiful dinner or dance.

 Are we allowed to choose our own caterers?

 As long as the caterer that you choose has a catering license, we are happy to let you choose your own!
-We also have a list of caterers that we have worked with in the past, so feel free to ask us for any recommendations.
+Feel free to ask us for any recommendations.

 Can we bring in our own alcohol?